 It can be really stressful for birth parents when a closed adoption is exposed.

 I gave a baby up for adoption many years ago when I was raped at 18.
 It was a closed adoption.
 I wanted to give my child a better life and it felt like the best thing to do.
 Recently my mom did DNA testing.
 She was contacted by someone who I believe is my biological daughter.
 My husband and family don’t know the circumstances about the adoption.
 I am so stressed and unsure of what to do.
 My mom says she doesn’t care if it’s a closed adoption.
 She says she has the right to contact this person no matter what I decide.
 I feel like I don’t have any choice in the matter.
 I feel so conflicted about closed adoption.
 Thanks for any help that may get me through this. – T.

 Thanks for reaching out and sharing your story.
 I know how difficult it can be to write an email like this.
 Please know, too, that your story is becoming much more common these days, as you can imagine.
-It’s so hard to know for sure the right steps moving forward.
+It’s so hard to know for sure the right steps moving forward when a closed adoption is exposed.
 I hope that my response will be helpful to you…

 Sharing your story now might be really healthy for you

 I’m going to make some assumptions here about what’s causing you stress, so please take this with a grain of salt.
 Are you thinking about telling your husband and family about the circumstances around the closed adoption?
 If so, I think this could be a good idea.
 It might be very cathartic to get the whole story out there so you don’t have to worry about others finding out from a different source.